 Mentoring programs are particularly beneficial for at-risk youth.
 Youth who participate in mentoring programs are 52% less likely to skip school and enroll in college.
 They are 46% less likely to engage in drug use.
 They are also 81% more likely to participate in extracurricular activities and volunteer regularly.
 Furthermore, they are more likely to hold leadership positions in organizations and schools.
 Increasing the odds of these benefits of mentoring programs is important for any community.

 Mentoring is a great way to build the self-esteem and confidence of at-risk youth.
 Mentoring sessions may take place at school, community centers, restaurants, museums, and other locations.
+These sessions should also be heavily incentivized to make them age-appropriate.
+As a giveaway, program organizers can gift a restaurant gift card to top-performing participants on behalf of mentors.
+This will further endear students to mentors and encourage continuity and after-program progress.
 A mentor may also meet with the child’s parents regularly.
 Mentors may ask questions about the child’s home life to better understand their child’s behavior.
 These questions will help the mentor better understand the child’s needs and help them learn how to better meet them.